Chennai Express (soundtrack)

-Chennai Express (/tʃɪˈnaɪ/) is the soundtrack album composed by the duo Vishal–Shekhar for the 2013 Indian Hindi-language action comedy film of the same name, directed by Rohit Shetty and written by Sajid-Farhad and Yunus Sajawal, starring Shahrukh Khan and Deepika Padukone.
+Chennai Express (/tʃɪˈnaɪ/) is the soundtrack album composed by the duo Vishal–Shekhar for the 2013 Indian masala film of the same name, directed by Rohit Shetty and written by Sajid-Farhad and Yunus Sajawal, starring Deepika Padukone and Shah Rukh Khan along with Nikitin Dheer and Sathyaraj in supporting roles.
 The background score for the film is composed by Amar Mohile.
-The soundtrack album features nine songs, written by Amitabh Bhattacharya, and the song Lungi Dance" which was written and performed by Yo Yo Honey Singh.
+The soundtrack album features nine songs, written by Amitabh Bhattacharya, and the song Lungi Dance" which was written and performed by Yo Yo Honey Singh as a tribute to the Indian movie superstar Rajinikanth.

 The album was released by T-Series on 1 July 2013.

 Marketing

 The score of Chennai Express was composed by Amar Mohile; the songs were composed by the duo Vishal–Shekhar, and the lyrics were written by Amitabh Bhattacharya and Yo Yo Honey Singh.
 Recording of the songs began in late October 2012.
 The track "Ready Steady Po" was recorded in November 2012 by the music's composers and Smokey the Ghost/Smokey, along with Enkore, Brodha V and others.
 Several sources said that the director and actor were unsatisfied with the score.
 The director was reportedly asked to plan for a different musical composition.
 However, the composers denied these rumours.
 In mid-April 2013, singer S. P. Balasubrahmanyam recorded the title track for the film, marking his return to Bollywood for playback after an absence of fifteen years.
 He said the song celebrated the spirit of togetherness.
 Initially, Balasubrahmanyam was apprehensive, but chose to sing due to the content and leads of the film.
 The song "1 2 3 4 get on the dance floor" was released as a promotional single on World Music Day.
 On 27 June 2013, the video promo of the song "Titli" was released, and on 11 July 2013, the promo video of "Kashmir Main Tu Kanyakumari" was released.
 On 19 July 2013, T-Series uploaded a song to its official channel on YouTube; sung by Honey Singh.
 The song was titled "Lungi Dance – The 'Thalaivar(r)' Tribute" in honour of the film actor Rajinikanth.
 On 25 July 2013, a promotional video of the song "Tera Rasta Main Chhodoon Na" was released.
 The music album was launched on 1 July 2013.